The Response of Laser Interferometric Gravitational Wave Detectors Beyond the Eikonal Equation: Reflection at Mirrors

 Finally, we evaluate the field back at the emission surface $\Sigma$, for which we introduce some notation.
 Given any point $x$ on $\Sigma$, denote by $x^R$ the point obtained by following the unperturbed incoming light ray back in time (along $- \kc$) until one reaches the mirror surface.
 Following the unperturbed light ray further back in time (along $-k$), one reaches the point $x^E$ on $\Sigma$, where the ray was initially emitted a time $2 \ell$ ago.
 Explicitly, the coordinates of these points are given by

 With this notation, the returning field on $\Sigma$ can be written as

-where the subscripts indicate the values of the parameter $u$ in the metric perturbation $h$, and the last expression is understood in matrix notation (i.e.\ $\mathbf 1$ is the identity matrix, $\varGamma$ is the matrix defined in \eqref{eq:tensor propagator}, and $R^\o0 \varGamma$ denotes the matrix product of \eqref{eq:reflection tensor} and \eqref{eq:tensor propagator}).
+where the subscripts indicate the values of the parameter $u$ in the metric perturbation $h$, and the last expression is understood in matrix notation (i.e.\ $\mathbf 1$ is the identity matrix, $\varGamma$ is the matrix defined in \cref{eq:tensor propagator}, and $R^\o0 \varGamma$ denotes the matrix product of $R^\o0$ and $\varGamma$ as defined in \cref{eq:reflection tensor,eq:tensor propagator}).